 In mixed routing mode, you can also configure Bridge, VLAN, and Link Aggregation interfaces.
 Each of these interface types must be in the External, Trusted, Optional, or Custom security zone.
 For more information about settings that apply to all interface types, see Common Interface Settings.

-For a Firebox T10, XTM 2 Series, 3 Series, or 5 Series device, you can configure failover to an external modem.
+For some Fireboxes, you can configure failover to an external modem.
 For more information, see Configure Modem Failover.

 For more information on slash notation, see About Slash Notation.

-For information about wireless interface configuration settings, see Enable Wireless Connections (Fireware XTM OS v11.9.x and Higher).
+For information about wireless interface configuration settings, see Enable Wireless Connections.